 Monogrammed Silver Cufflinks

-A very small commission, but still time consuming to work.
-I used one strand of stranded cotton with stem and chain stitches, before making them up into cufflinks using sterling silver fitments.
+A very small commission, but one still requiring exact attention to detail.
+I used one strand of stranded cotton with stem and chain stitches on satin, before making them up into cufflinks using sterling silver fitments.

 Set of Daffodil Cufflinks

 Two sets of cufflinks were required, both with daffodils, but different initials on each.
 Very fiddly to work, but do look very elegant once finished.